-On August 24, 2023, NERC submitted its proposed Business Plan and Budget, as well as the Business Plans and Budgets for the Regional Entities, including NPCC, for 2024.
-FERC regulations64 require NERC to file its proposed annual budget for statutory and non-statutory activities 130 days before the beginning of its fiscal year (January 1), as well as the annual budget of each Regional Entity for their statutory and non-statutory activities, including complete business plans, organization charts, and explanations of the proposed collection of all dues, fees and charges and the proposed expenditure of funds collected.
-NERC reports that its proposed 2024 funding requirement represents an overall increase of approximately 12.5% over NERC's 2023 funding requirement.
-The NPCC U.S. allocation of NERC's net funding requirement is \$12.26 million.
-NPCC has requested \$22.01 million in statutory funding (a U.S. assessment per kWh (2022 NEL) of \$0.000021) and \$1.15 million for non-statutory functions.
-No comments related to NPCC were filed.
-This matter is pending before the FERC.
+On October 19, 2023, the FERC accepted NERC's proposed Business Plan and Budget, as well as the Business Plans and Budgets for the Regional Entities, including NPCC, for 2024.
+As previously reported, NERC's 2024 funding requirement represents an overall increase of approximately 12.5% over NERC's 2023 funding requirement, the NPCC U.S. allocation of NERC's net funding requirement is \$12.26 million, NPCC's statutory funding is \$22.01 million (a U.S. assessment per kWh (2022 NEL) of \$0.000021), and NPCC's non-statutory funding is \$1.15 million.
+Unless the October 19 order is challenged, this matter will be concluded.

-• Report of Comparisons of 2022 Budgeted to Actual Costs for NERC and the Regional Entities (RR23-2) On May 31, 2023, NERC filed its annual comparisons of actual to budgeted costs for 2022 for NERC and the six Regional Entities operating in 2022,65 including NPCC.
-The Report includes comparisons of actual funding received and costs incurred, with explanations of significant actual cost-to-budget variances, audited financial statements, and tables showing metrics concerning NERC and Regional Entity administrative costs in their 2020
+• Report of Comparisons of 2022 Budgeted to Actual Costs for NERC and the Regional Entities (RR23-2)

+On October 26, 2023, the FERC accepted NERC's annual comparisons of actual to budgeted costs for 2022 for NERC and the six Regional Entities operating in 2022, including NPCC.
+The Report included comparisons of actual funding received and costs incurred, with explanations of significant actual cost-to-budget variances, audited financial statements, and tables showing metrics concerning NERC and Regional Entity administrative costs in their 2020 budgets and actual results.